 Thursday, February 14, 2008

 The idiots were three.
-First, there was this nasty lady whose family had money but apparently shipped her to Florida to get her out of their hair and out of their sight.
+First, was a nasty woman whose supposedly loaded east coast family shipped her to Florida to get her out of their hair and out of their sight.
 She lied to her new husband that she would front the business and let him run it.

-Next, the husband, a hoosier doofus, and former General Motors Middle Management Pencil Pushing Useless Shred of Human Debris, he had been sleeping on his nephew's couch and bumming cigarettes until he met the nasty woman at a Baptist Church Singles Night.
+Next, the husband, a hoosier doofus, and former General Motors Middle Management Useless Pencil Pusher, he had been sleeping on his nephew's couch and bumming cigarettes until he met the nasty woman at a Baptist Church Singles Night.
 They married and he was suddenly Donald Trump.
 He lied and told his nephew that the wife was going to front the business and the nephew could run it.

 Lastly, the nephew was an Indiana Hilljack living in a trailer in Florida.
 He lied to his Uncle that he knew the plastics business; piece of cake.
 He didn't know much about vacuum forming, the machine his new aunt just bought, but he'd done some acrylic fabrication.
-I got the impression that the real acrylic talent had been his wife who was home raising the brood.
+I got the impression that the real acrylic talent was his wife who was home raising their brood.

 This shop was one of two places I could have committed a grisly murder.
 I suppose, occasionally, suicide wasn't that far off either.
 The morning news broke that Stevie Ray Vaughn had died in a Wisconsin helicopter crash, we were moping around the break room before work started, staring in our coffee.
 The nasty woman walked in, felt the somber mood, looked from face to face to face . . .